 “That is absolutely one of the unintended consequences of overturning the state bans,” Elliott said.
 “I wouldn’t be a bit surprised if a single-state employer comes out and says, ‘We’re just going to cover our direct employees.’”

 A ruling in favor of gay marriage will spark more lawsuits and cause confusion for small-business owners, said Don Barefoot, chief executive officer of C12 Group, which organizes and advises Christian-owned businesses.
 He foresees more decisions that he says will hurt his ability to employ people who share his company’s religious-based values.
+One benefit of such a ruling, Elliott predicted, is that taxes levied on same-sex partner benefits by states that don’t recognize gay marriage, such as Louisiana, will disappear.
+Companies will also have an easier time recruiting employees to locate in such states, he said.

 On the downside, workers in same-sex relationships who transfer outside the U.S. may have to think twice before marrying because it leaves a public record.
 There are 78 countries, including Singapore and Nigeria, where it is illegal to engage in homosexual acts, said Selim Ariturk, president of GLIFAA, an organization for lesbian, gay, bisexual and transgender employees of foreign affairs agencies.